Red Lion Pub bombing: Bombing

-At around 4:25pm on Tuesday 2 November, three IRA members entered the Red Lion pub, beside Ballynafeigh RUC station on the Ormeau Road in Belfast.
+At around 4:25 pm on Tuesday 2 November, three IRA members entered the Red Lion pub, beside Ballynafeigh RUC station on the Ormeau Road in Belfast.
 Two of them planted a bomb while the other guarded them with a gun.
 Before leaving the pub, one of the IRA men shouted "you have ten seconds to get out".
 Some customers ran out the front door, but others who tried to leave by the side door found it had been locked for security reasons.
 The bomb exploded only about six seconds after the warning.
 The walls collapsed and the roof fell in; around thirty people were injured and many of them were buried under rubble.
 Three Protestant civilians were killed: John Cochrane (67), Mary Gemmell (55), and William Jordan (31), who died two days later.

 At the same time, another bomb exploded in a shop on the other side of the RUC station.
 The Belfast Telegraph reported: "There is no doubt in the minds of police that the police station was the target [...] both bombs were placed against the inner walls of the pub and the shop in an attempt to bring down the station on top of the RUC men inside".
 An RUC spokesman added: "even if they did miscalculate the fuse of the bomb, ten seconds was certainly not nearly enough to allow everyone to get out".

+Aftermath

+A week later the Provisional IRA was again blamed for bombing another Loyalist public house, this time the "Toddle Inn" public house on York Street, no injuries were suffered in that bombing.